Traditions and practices

-A ceremony in honour of the Mothers has been organised the first time, the June 10th, 1906, to Artas a village of Isère (near Lyon city), at the initiative of M. Proser Roche, teacher.
+A ceremony in honor of the Mothers has been organized the first time, June 10th, 1906, to Artas a village of Isère (near Lyon city), at the initiative of M. Proser Roche, teacher.

-The Lyon city organised a ceremony for the mothers who has lost theirs sons during the war on 16th June 1918.
-This feast, was spread then, anywhere in France.
+The Lyon city set up a ceremony for the mothers who have lost their sons during the war on 16th June 1918.
+This feast was spread then, anywhere in France.
 This day was fixed definitely in the Calendar in 1950.

-For this event, in the school the children do some drawings, writes a poetry on the card, handmade a small gifts and they can give some flowers to their moms, too.
+For this event, in the school, the children do some drawings, writes poetry on the cards, handmade small gifts and they can give some flowers to their moms, too.

 The tradition of offering sugared almonds during baptisms comes from afar.
 Julius Dragatus, an awkward Roman would have dropped an almond in honey.
 He is a confectioner by trade, he will offer some to his loved ones for the birth of his son.

 The improved version of the sugar coating the almond was invented by a Verdun apothecary in 1220.
 His objective was to be able to preserve the almonds.
 The appearance of this sugared almond has been reworked many times.

 The tradition continues for centuries, today we have a variety of sugared almonds thanks to the inventiveness of confectioners.